River expansion + City park

 The Citadel bridge, designed by NEXT Architects, connects the events ground on the Veur-Lent island with the northern banks of the Waal river.
 Together with the connectors, the Citadel bridge forms a route that can be flooded in the event of high water levels.
 The Promenade bridge, designed by Ney-Poulissen Architects & Engineering, is the formal route from the urban quay to the Veur-Lent island.
 The banks are designed to accomodate for the land abutments of the bridge and there are routes above and underneath the bridge.

-The design of the quay involved consideration of materials, technical details and the design of the sitting edges, the parapet and other urban furniture.
+The design of the quay, the Lentse Warande, involved consideration of materials, technical details and the design of the sitting edges, the parapet and other urban furniture.
 The quay is embedded in the surrounding river landscape and the slipway reflects the sturdy and urban character of the quay.